vektorious/cm-curriculum/_articles/07-community-and-communication/governance.md

 Codes of Conduct serve two main purposes:

 - To establish the sorts of behaviors encouraged by the community, and to make clear which behaviors are unacceptable and discouraged
-- To establish the process by which any problems or violations of the guidelines will be handled by the project lead or leads.
+- To establish the processes by which any problems or violations of the guidelines will be handled by the project lead or leads.

-Examples of codes of conduct, sometimes called "participation guidelines":
+Examples of codes of conduct (sometimes called "participation guidelines"):
 - [Global Open Science Hardware community Code of Conduct](https://openhardware.science/gosh-2017/gosh-code-of-conduct/)
 - [Open Source Hardware Association code of conduct](https://www.oshwa.org/about/file-cabinet/policies/code-of-conduct/)
 - [Contributor Covenant](http://contributor-covenant.org/): Code of Conduct maintained specifically to be adopted by Open Source projects.